-Nellie rose indignantly, and taking her work sat down by
+Nellie rose indignantly, and taking her work sat down by the side of her mother.

 "It is a fine evening," Cyril said to Captain Dave, "and I think I shall take a walk round.
 I shall return in an hour."